-Jawad is an accredited expert on Afghanistan and holder of an LL.M in International Law and Relations.
-As of (August 2016) Jawad has had over 22 years of direct work experience with Afghanistan affairs- he has written an LL.M dissertation on Afghanistan and currently he is writing a Ph.D.
-(Law) thesis on Afghanistan.
-Jawad has prepared 553 expert reports for law firms and non-legal organisations based in Greece, Netherlands, Slovenia, United Kingdom and United States of America.
-He has 10 years of experience as an Expert Witness based in the United Kingdom.
-Jawad has given evidence in first-tier Tribunal and Upper Tribunal courts and he has been commended by numerous judges in the United Kingdom and in The Netherlands.
+Jawad is an accredited expert on Afghanistan, a PhD Candidate and holder of an LL.M in International Law and Relations.
+Jawad has had over 26 years of direct work experience in Afghanistan’s affairs.
+He has written a PhD thesis, an LL.M dissertation and three LLM essays on Afghanistan.
+As of January 2020, Jawad has prepared 950 expert reports for law firms and non-legal organisations based in Greece, Netherlands, Slovenia, Sweden, United Kingdom and the United States of America.
+He has 14 years of experience as an Expert Witness based in the United Kingdom.
+Jawad has given evidence in First-tier Tribunal and Upper Tribunal courts and his expert opinions have been commended by judges in the United Kingdom and in The Netherlands.
 Jawad has expertise on all areas of law related to Afghanistan.
-He prepares expert reports on human rights conditions, risk on return, availability of State protection, internal flight alternatives, religion, political parties.
-Jawad has specialist knowledge of Afghanistan’s family law, criminal law and constitutio!nal law.
-Jawad is literate in 10 languages and can converse fluently in Dari, Farsi, Pashto and English.
-Jawad is able to verify the authenticity of Afghan documents and provide language and nationality assessment reports for Afghan nationals whose nationality and origin are questioned.
-He has first-hand experience of handling the Afghan legal documents for continuous 22 years.
-Initial assessments of cases and document authenticity tests can be provided free of charge.
-Some pro-bono work can be taken.
+He prepares expert reports on human rights conditions, risk on return, and availability of state protection, internal flight alternatives, religion, and political parties.
+Jawad has specialist knowledge of Afghanistan’s family law, criminal law and constitutional law.
+Jawad is able to converse fluently in Dari, Farsi, Pashto, Russian and English languages.
+Jawad also verifies the authenticity of documents from Afghanistan and provide language and nationality assessment reports for Afghan nationals whose nationality and origin are questioned.
+He has first-hand experience of handling legal documents for continuous 26 years.
+Initial assessment of cases and document authenticity tests are provided free of charge.
+Some pro-bono work may be undertaken.

 Reports, Commentaries and relevant Documents